Lambskin condoms are also often referred to as “natural skin condoms.” The correct name for this type of condom is “natural membrane condom.”

 Lambskin condoms are used just like other types of condoms and are worn over the penis.
 They protect against pregnancy by preventing the passing of sperm, but they don’t protect against the spread of viruses.

 This is because natural membrane condoms contain tiny pores that, while small enough to block sperm, are big enough to allow virus leakage, according to a number of studies.
-These pores can be up to in diameter, which is more than 10 times the diameter of HIV and more than 25 times the diameter of hepatitis B virus (HBV).
+These pores can be up to

 To prevent the spread of HIV and other STIs, latex condoms are recommended.
 If you’re allergic to latex, there are alternatives available: